ministryofjustice/laa-apply-for-legal-aid/README.md

 ###Backups###

-Backups are taking daily at 5:40am and stored for 7 days, these are automated backups and cannot be deleted.
+Backups are taken daily at 5:40am and stored for 7 days, these are automated backups and cannot be deleted.
 The retention date can be changed.

 A CronJOB takes hourly snapshots of production between 6am and 9pm.
 These need to be periodically deleted as a maximum of 100 can be stored.
+At present all but the most recent 32 manual snapshots (approx 2 days of hourly backups) are deleted every 4 days.

 ## 3rd party integrations